 DePauw University's academic policies are designed to maintain standards of academic achievement, accountability, and fairness for both students and faculty members.

 These are the policies that most commonly come into play concerning classroom instruction, advising, and other faculty-student interactions.
-For the full list of academic policies, see the University Catalog or the Student Handbook.
+For the full list of academic policies, see the University Catalog the Student Handbook and the Academic Policies section of the Academic Handbook.

 Students and faculty members share responsibilities of understanding expectations for learning, communicating clearly and in a timely fashion, and providing frank and constructive evaluations of academic performance.